Paris scheme showcases tycoon's battery car gamble

 Exhaust pollution can be cut in countries such as Norway that has abundant hydro electricity, but elsewhere battery cars need to be recharged with power often produced by burning fossil fuels.
 France relies heavily on nuclear power, itself environmentally controversial.

-Nevertheless, France's biggest auto groups Renault (RENA.PA) and Peugeot Citroen (PEUP.PA) are pushing the technology along with Bollore, plus others such as Japan's Mitsubishi (7211.T) and Tesla Motors (TSLA.O) of the United States.
+Nevertheless, France's biggest auto groups Renault and Peugeot Citroen are pushing the technology along with Bollore, plus others such as Japan's Mitsubishi and Tesla Motors of the United States.

 Renault and its Japanese ally Nissan have bet billions of euros on the four-wheeled Twizy electric scooter and the mass-market Zoe.